30-Year Fixed Mortgage Loan Or An Adjustable Rate Mortgage (ARM)?

 Addendum: Please not there is a BIG difference between a negative amortization loan and a adjustable rate mortgage like the ones I’m referring to here.
 A Neg Am loan causes your principal to grow larger every month because it is by definition, negatively amortizing.
 The Neg Am loan generally is only fixed for one year and a teaser low rate.
 Hence, you have a lower than market rate + a payment that’s based on a lower amount that gets added to the principal.
 This is where people get in trouble.
 People who have normal ARMs have not been getting in trouble because when their ARM floats, their rates are LOWER than when they first locked!
 Please understand this point.

-Strong Recommendation: Some of the lowest mortgage rates I’ve seen are by Quicken Loans.
-I know at least 30 people in 2012 who have refinanced through Quicken Loan and with some incredible rates of below 3.75% for a 30-year fixed and below 2.875% for a 5/1 ARM.
-If you haven’t refinanced in the past 6-12 months, I’m pretty sure you will be able to get a lower rate.
-Ben Bernanke and QE3 have really served to keep interest rates low!
-It’s worth applying today via Quicken Loans to get a real no obligation quote.
+* Lower your mortgage rate.
+Some of the lowest mortgage rates I’ve seen are by Quicken Loans.
+I know at least 30 people in 2013 who have refinanced through Quicken Loan and with some incredible rates of below 3.75% for a 30-year fixed and below 2.875% for a 5/1 ARM.
+There are signs that Quantitative Easing is coming to an end.
+It’s worth applying today via Quicken Loans to get a real no obligation quote before rates rise further.
 They are 100% online and therefore have lower overhead cost which means cheaper rates for you.
 I got a 5/1 ARM for 2.625% and couldn’t be happier.